KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   createAspect(name, [validateConfiguration], [expandFeatureContent], validateFeatureContent, assembleFeatureContent, [assembleAspectResources], [injectRootAppElm], [additionalMethods]) ⇒ [`Aspect`](#Aspect)</h5>
 Create an Aspect object, used to extend feature-u.
 The Aspect object promotes a series of life-cycle methods that**feature-u** invokes in a controlled way.
 This life-cycle iscontrolled by `launchApp()` _... it is supplied the Aspects, and itinvokes their methods._The essential characteristics of the Aspect life-cycle is to:- accumulate aspect content across all features- perform the desired setup and configuration- expose the framework in some way _(by injecting a component in the  root DOM, or some "aspect cross-communication mechanism")_Typically the Aspect object will need to retain state between theselife-cycle methods in order to do it's job.
 Some Aspects may rely on an "aspect cross-communication mechanism" toaccomplish it's work.
 This is merely a proprietary Aspect method whichis documented and consumed by another Aspect.
-Please refer to[Aspect.additionalMethods()](#aspectadditionalmethods).**Please Note**: `createAspect()` accepts named parameters.
+Please refer to[Aspect.additionalMethods()](#aspectadditionalmethods).**Please Note** this function uses named parameters.
 The order inwhich these items are presented represents the same order they areexecuted.

 | Param | Type | Description |